A map of human experience,

 Our founding bet: the recurring structures of human experience are real, detectable, and mappable — and the archive that proves it will be one of the most important datasets of the coming decade, for science and AI alike.

-Apply or schedule a conversation
+Apply or start a conversation

 The Ask